polterguy/polterguy.github.io/documentation/magic.data.common/index.md

 The above Hyperlambda will result in the following SQL.

 ```
-select 'table1'.'foo1' as 'howdy','table1'.'foo2' as 'world' from 'table1' limit 25
+select 'table1'.'foo1' as 'howdy','table1'.'foo2' as 'world'
+   from 'table1' limit 25
 ```

 Effectively resulting in that you'll have two columns returned after executing the above SQL, which are `howdy` and `world`.
-Combining this with the join features from this project, allows you to create any type of tabular _"projections"_ you wish.
+Combining this with the join features from this project, allows you to create any type of _"projections"_ you wish.

-#### Joins
+### Joins

 The project supports joins by parametrizing your **[sql.read]** invocation with **[join]** arguments, beneath your **[table]** argument.
 You can _only_ add **[join]** beneath **[table]** for **[sql.read]** invocations though.